-He further reported that wild game was plentiful, including the sea cow, deer, squirrels and monkeys: "I have seen as many as a thousand monkeys in one drove.
+He further reported that wild game was plentiful, including the sea-cow, deer, squirrels and monkeys.
+"I have seen as many as a thousand monkeys in one drove.
 The meat of this animal is highly prized as an article of food."

-Hill also had a message for Colonel William H. McCorkle of Yorkville: "...
-Within five years, if I live, I will be able to send him 4,000 pounds of Liberia coffee, of my own raising, and it is the desire of myself and friends to sell him our crops and ship direct to him."
+Hill also had a message for Colonel William H. McCorkle of Yorkville: ". . . within five years, if I live, I will be able to send him 4,000 pounds of Liberia coffee, of my own raising, and it is the desire of myself and friends to sell him our crops and ship direct to him."

-There is no record that Hill was

-able to accomplish his goal of shipping his coffee to Yorkville, but he wrote four years later that he had sold his entire coffee crop to Philadelphia merchants.
+There is no record that Hill was able to accomplish his goal of shipping his coffee to Yorkville but he wrote four years later that he had sold his entire coffee crop to Philadelphia merchants.
 The optimism of such letters as those written by Hill spread among other southeastern blacks who began making plans to emigrate to Liberia.
 The largest group set out in 1878.

-Some of the 1878 emigrants returned to the United States, unhappy with the conditions they found.
-Prices had gone up, and most of the newcomers to Liberia lacked adequate money to invest.
-Besides that, the government was unstable, and there was much ethnic strife.
+A number of the 1878 emigrees returned to the U. S., unhappy with the conditions they found (for one thing the excellent soil and good crop-growing conditions described by Hill had been taken up by earlier settlers).
+Prices had gone up and most of the newcomers to Liberia lacked adequate money to invest.
+Besides that, the government was unstable and there was much ethnic strife.